fwextensions/fwjs-errata/README.md

 This property is an array of the top-level layers (no sub-layers), which is otherwise a pain to figure out from the `dom.layers` array.
 This can also be accessed via a frame object, like `dom.frames[0].topLayers`.

+## `fw.getDocumentDOM()` can access the DOM inside a symbol

+The docs claim that the one parameter to `fw.getDocumentDOM()` is there only for compatibility with Dreamweaver.
+But you can actually pass in a symbol ID to get a reference to that symbol's DOM, like `var dom = fw.getDocumentDOM(fw.selection[0].symbolID)`.
+You can then use that reference to manipulate the elements inside the symbol without having to enter symbol edit mode.
+For instance, you could paste an element into the symbol or modify the name of one of the elements inside it.
+This is much faster than entering and exiting symbol edit mode, which causes a lot of screen updates.

+You can also usually access the symbol DOM from within a rich symbol script.
+Assuming the instance is currently selected, `fw.getDocumentDOM(Widget.elem.symbolID)` will return the symbol's DOM.

 ## `fw.takeScreenshot()`

 Displays a dialog telling you to switch to the window you want to take a screenshot of.
 Once you have, you click the *OK* button to switch to a crosshair mode.
 You can then drag out a rectangle over the area you want to capture.
 When you release the mouse, that part of the screen is copied to the clipboard as an image.